 Church Birdhouse Plans

 Bird House Plans

-This church birdhouse plan was designed to be used by wrens, chickadees, titmice, and finches, but other small birds might find this particular design suitable for nesting.
-This church-style birdhouse was made from all natural western red cedar fencing materials.
+I designed this church-style birdhouse plan for wrens, chickadees, titmice, and finches, but other small birds might find this design suitable for nesting.
+I used natural western red cedar fencing materials to build this church-style birdhouse.
+I painted the exterior white but left the inside natural.

 Church Birdhouse

-We were inspired to design a church birdhouse, after years of admiring the small wooden churches we passed while en route to countless RV destinations.
-I imagine these old country churches were built by local carpenters who were respected members of the original congregation.
-They must have been proud to have been able to make such a fine contribution to their community.
+The many small wooden churches we admired en route to countless RV destinations inspired us to create this church-style birdhouse design.
+I imagine the local carpenters who built these old country churches were respected members of the original congregation.
+They must have been proud to have been able to make such an exemplary contribution to their community.

 Church Birdhouse Plans

-This church bird house was built from 1x6 cedar fencing, except the front cap, which was made from a piece of scrap 1x4 cedar, and the steeple, which was made from a short section of 2x4 cedar.
+I built this church birdhouse from 1x6 cedar fencing, except the front cap, which I made from a piece of scrap 1x4 cedar, and the steeple from a scrap cedar 2x4.

+Church Birdhouse Plans